-Targeted and identified projects are best undertaken on a statewide approach.
-This is the direction taken for selective traffic enforcement programs and training, occupant protection strategies, public information and education.
-The long-term goal for each geographical area is to develop a comprehensive traffic safety program that is or becomes self-sufficient.
 It is possible that initiating a project in selective traffic enforcement will start building a local commitment to improving the traffic safety problems.
 Another possibility is that a community that has had a successful traffic safety project will now have an inherent willingness and desire to develop a comprehensive and ongoing project.

 The Arkansas Highway Safety Office will issue sub-grants to approximately 60 different agencies statewide to target a myriad of Highway Safety issues.
 Those agencies will include state, county and municipal law enforcement agencies in both urban and rural locations.
-Other sub-grantees include, but are not limited to, Arkansas Highway & Transportation Department, Arkansas Administrative Office of the Courts, University of Arkansas System, Arkansas Department of Health, Black River Technical College Law Enforcement Training Academy and Mother's Against Drunk Driving.
+Other sub-grantees include, but are not limited to, Arkansas Highway & Transportation Department, Arkansas Administrative Office of the Courts, University of Arkansas System, Arkansas Department of Health, and Black River Technical College Law Enforcement Training Academy.

 Although the larger populated areas of Arkansas present the most exposure to problems involving crashes, the less populated areas exhibit a need for improving their problem locations.
-On average 74 percent of fatalities occur in rural areas of the state.
+From 2000 to 2008, 77 percent of fatalities occurred in rural areas of the state.

 The statewide projects listed above will utilize their resources in combating this problem.
-Over the past 5 years crash fatalities have averaged 654 per year.
-In 2004 fatality numbers increased to 703, but from 2004 to 2008 the numbers decreased from 703 to 600 as depicted in the chart below.
+Over the past 5 years crash fatalities averaged 654 per year.
+Fatality numbers increased to 703 in 2004, but the numbers decreased to 600 in 2008 as depicted in the chart below.